Richard Temple-Nugent-Brydges-Chandos-Grenville, 2nd Duke of Buckingham and Chandos

 The Grenville Armorial produced between 1822 and 1839 for Richard Temple-Grenville, Marquess of Chandos, the son of the 1st Duke of Buckingham and Chandos.
 The centrepiece of the Gothic Library at Stowe House, it shows 719 quarterings of the family.

 Richard Plantagenet Temple-Nugent-Brydges-Chandos-Grenville, 2nd Duke of Buckingham and Chandos (11 February 1797 – 29 July 1861), styled Viscount Cobham from birth until 1813, Earl Temple between 1813 and 1822 and Marquess of Chandos between 1822 and 1839, was a British Tory politician.
 He served as Lord Privy Seal between 1841 and 1842.

-Two events in his life were remarkable, given the era he lived in and the position he held in society as a duke: firstly, he obtained a divorce at a time when it required an Act of Parliament; secondly, despite the great wealth to which he was born, he declared bankruptcy with debts of over a million pounds in 1847.
+Two events in his life were remarkable, given the era he lived in and the position he held in society as a duke: firstly, despite the great wealth to which he was born, he declared bankruptcy with debts of over a million pounds in 1847; secondly, he obtained a divorce at a time when it required an Act of Parliament.